Performance Review Requirements

-- Studio instructors are invited to attend performance reviews, but the department cannot arrange the reviews around each studio instructor’s individual schedule.
+- Studio instructors are invited (but not expected) to attend performance reviews.
+However, the department cannot arrange the reviews around each studio instructor’s individual schedule.
 Should an instructor wish to attend any or all of their students’ reviews, s/he must either keep the entire block of time open on both days, or require their students to sign up in a block during a time that is convenient for them.

 Studio Instruction Grading Requirements

 - Final grades for general students (i.e., those not doing an end-of-semester performance review) are determined wholly by the studio instructor, and are indicated on the grade sheets.